luanti-org/docs.luanti.org/content/for-creators/development-setup.md

 You can use any text editor to write mods, but it is recommended to pick an editor that supports the Language Server Protocol (LSP).
-The LSP provides autocompletions and diagnostics to aid you in development.
+The LSP provides auto completions and diagnostics to aid you in development.

 Examples of Editors that support the LSP are: